leepeuker/docker-web-env/README.md

 | certbot_init | Initialize certbot |
 | certbot_create | Create ssl certificate/s |
 | certbot_renew | Renew existing ssl certificate/s |

+#### Install and manage SSL certifcate/s
+1. Make sure you have added your email address in the .env file (CERTBOT_EMAIL=) and your website/domain is working
+2. Run "make certbot_init" to register an account with your email address (only needed the first time)
+3. Run "make certbot_create", choose the domain/s you want to install a certifcate for and if you want automatic http to https redirects added to your nginx .conf file
+4. Simply run "make certbot_renew" to renew your certifcate/s, their lifetime is limited to 3 months